 In addition to getting great results, PBS made gains in time, personnel requirements, and safety.
 The on-the-scene work took only a few hours and required just three people: a pilot and two field surveyors.
 And no one had to walk along or beneath the cliffs—an especially pertinent safety benefit, since a minor rockslide landed on the road while PBS was on site.
 Because they opted to use drones, no one was put at risk in a potentially dangerous area.

-To learn more about PBS’s drone program and use cases, and to hear more about how drones can improve safety on the jobsite, check out our upcoming webinar, Risk to Reward: How to Transform Your Drone Program Into a Safety Asset.
-Derrick Westoby, UAS Program Manager at PBS Engineering, will be on hand to share insights for managing a safe drone program across a wide variety of operations.
-Joining him from the Skyward team will be Chief Pilot Tariq Rashid and Senior Manager of Strategy Matt Fanelli, who will discuss safe procedures, as well as Skyward’s involvement in developing the FAA’s LAANC—an avenue to more accessible commercial drone airspace.
+To learn more about PBS’s drone program and use cases, and to hear more about how drones can improve safety on the job site, check out our recorded webinar, Risk to Reward: How to Transform Your Drone Program Into a Safety Asset.
+Derrick Westoby, UAS Program Manager at PBS Engineering, was on hand to share insights for managing a safe drone program across a wide variety of operations.
+Joining him from the Skyward team was Chief Pilot Tariq Rashid and Senior Manager of Strategy Matt Fanelli, who discussed safe procedures, as well as Skyward’s involvement in developing the FAA’s LAANC—an avenue to more accessible commercial drone airspace.

-We’ll give tips and advice for managing a safe drone program and discuss how to work with risk managers and legal teams.
-There will be plenty of time for Q&A with all the panelists, so bring your questions about UAS and risk reduction.
+We gave tips and advice for managing a safe drone program and discussed how to work with risk managers and legal teams.
+Panelists even answered a variety of live questions from the audience about UAS and risk reduction.